 What’s the weather like?
 What clothes should I bring?

-The weather in October can be changeable and you may need anything from your bathing suit to hats and mittens, so best to check the weather before you are due to arrive.
+The weather in May can be changeable and you may need anything from your bathing suit to sweater or fleece, so best to check the weather before you are due to arrive.

 What other things should I bring?